Knio/everdb-native/docs/transactions.md

      + set `txn_committed` to false
      + increment `txn_id`
      + set the current master pointer to the new master block
+     + TODO: just zero, and set everything on `txn_commit_master`
+     + TODO: or just don't use CoW for master block

 ### txn_allocate_block() -> `newblock`